Skip to content

 ):

-# We import the check within the two mocks
+# Import the check within the two mocks

 from prowler.providers.azure.services.app.app_ensure_http_is_redirected_to_https.app_ensure_http_is_redirected_to_https import (